-Ukraine's killer robots sow fear among Russia's troops
+Ukraine's killer robots sow fear among Russian troops; drone attacks hit multiple targets

 Image is an AI-generated illustration, not a real photograph.